samanthaferris/github-tutorial/README.md

 Create your repository.
 When you're done.
 Clck on "SSH".
 This is a lot better than HTTPS.
 Copy and paste the two links into your command line.
 ---

 ## Workflow & Commands
  We use a lot of commands in git.
 Here are some that we use on a daily basis.

+#### Savng work onto GitHub
+Here is the work flow for savng your code onto the site.
+    git add **file name**
+    git commit -m "**message relevant to what you did**" git push
+This is used constantly so it's something that you should remember.

+### Stuck?
+q (while in git log) - Escape
+ctrl x - Leave commit

+### Commands
+Here are some helpful commands to know.
+    git status - this is a way to see what you've done recently while coding.
+You can use it to check many things.
+This is helpful to remember because it does **not** change your code in anyway.

+    cd - Changes directory.
+        .. - Goes up one level to the parent directory.

+    mkdir - Creates a new directory.

+    rmdir - **Removes** a directory.

+    touch - Create a new empty file.

+    rm - **Remove** a file.

+    rm -rf- This **removes** a file with force. **Everything** in the file will be deleted with no questons asked.

+    mv - Rename a drectory.

+### Git and GitHub Commands
+    git init - Initalize a repostory.

+    rm -rf .git - Uninitalize

+    git add - Adds a file to the commited stage.

+    git add --all - Includes all changes.

+    git commit - Record the code.

+    git push - Used to push changes to the remote repostory.